Finding Help for Your Location or Relocation Project

 Phase II – Selecting Semi-Finalist Communities:

-That report will provide information based on your specific concerns be they workforce availability, facility costs, utility rates, taxes and fees, the regulatory environment, the political stability of the state and community, potential economic incentives and whatever else is important to you.
+That report will provide information based on your specific concerns be they workforce availability, facility costs, utility rates, taxes and fees, the regulatory environment, the political stability of the state and community, potential economic incentives and whatever else is important to your company.

-Quality-of-life factors will include the cost of living, cost of housing, quality of local schools, personal income tax rates, crime, and other aspects that affect employees.
+Quality-of-life factors will include the cost of living, cost of housing, quality of local schools, extent of airline service, personal income tax rates, crime, and other aspects that affect employees.
+The summary will include a summary of cultural, entertainment and sports options.

-After you identify your preferred communities, they are placed in a semi-finalist category.
+After you identify your preferred communities, they become semi-finalists.
 Then, deeper data gathering will occur to determine finalist candidates.
-Again, since you are represented by a Consultant, all continuing inquiries remain anonymous.
+All continuing inquiries remain anonymous even through this stage.

 Phase III – Finalist Locations / Due Diligence: